Is Dark Energy Increasing or Decreasing in the Late Universe?: Interpretation of Results

-Our estimate of ($w_0,\, w_a$) carries a discrepancy of $2\sigma$ {and $1.6\sigma$ with respective to the DESI estimates}.
-Additionally, applying \eqref{EQN_anchor} to $H_0=73.04$ km\,s$^{-1}$\,Mpc$^{-1}$ from LDL \citep{Ries2022} , {$\Omega_{m,0}=0.268$ is distinct} from the DESI DR2 estimate by about $4.66\sigma$. {The combination of $\Omega_{m,0}$ and ($w_0$,\,$w_a$) estimates reveals a $4.94\sigma $ discrepancy between DESI and LDL.
-Fig. \ref{fig:Posterior} shows this discrepancy in the location of the green island (late linearization, quadrant II) consistent with the LDL, and the red island (early linearization, quadrant IV) representative for DESI.
-Roughly equivalent, by the central {values $q_{0,g}\simeq -1.3$ for green and $q_{0,r}\simeq -0.4$ for red}, we have the inequalities} $q_{0,g}<q_0^{\Lambda}<q_{0,r}$.
-The first inequality is consistent with previous estimates of $q_0$ in the LDL showing a dark energy which is {\it increasing} in contrast to the second which {implies} the opposite.
+Fig. \ref{fig:Posterior} illustrates this discrepancy through the location of the green island (late linearization in II), consistent with LDL, and the red island (early linearization in IV), representative of DESI.
+Roughly equivalent in terms of their central values, $q_{0,g}\simeq -1.39$ for green and $q_{0,r}\simeq -0.4$ for red, we obtain

+The first inequality is consistent with previous LDL estimates of $q_0$ and indicates a dark energy density that is increasing, in contrast to the second inequality, which implies the opposite behavior.

-Our analysis of early and late linearization (\S \ref{Sec:Data}) is based on applying MC extended {over a range} of $\Omega_{m,0}$, $c_M$.
-In all cases, the red island turns out to be significantly unstable with respect to changes in $\Omega_{m,0}$ due to the symmetry breaking and inherent non-linearities that are missed in a priori linearization (Appendix \ref{App_sensitivty}). {Notably, this discrepancy holds regardless of test data seen also when using mock data sets { (Appendix \ref{App_E})}.}
+In all cases considered in our analysis extended over the range of $\Omega_{m,0}$ as control parameter, the red island is found to be significantly unstable with respect to variations in $\Omega_{m,0}$ due to {the $\Omega_{m,0}$ dependency} inherent to early linearization (\ref{App_sensitivty}).

+{This result persists} independently of the data, observed in analyses applied to different data sets, here mock data, cosmic chronometer data of \cite{Faro2017} and {\cite{Moresco2022}; {see further \ref{Sec:imp1} and \ref{App_dataprep}.}} Moreover, we find the same resulting from non-commutativity between parametrization and the fully non-linear $w(a)$CDM analysis, to persist in non-linear approaches \citep{lodha2025} beyond linearization \eqref{EQN_w0wa}.